 Louisiana Rental Agreement

 A Louisiana rental agreement is a legal contract between a landlord overseeing a rental property and a tenant who wishes to use it.
-Louisiana landlord-tenant law governs these agreements; rental terms must be within the limits allowed by law.
+Louisiana landlord-tenant law governs and regulates these agreements.

 Louisiana Rental Agreement Types